syentix/japanese-md-parser/README.md

 # Japanese Markdown Parser

 I was facing the problem while learning japanese, that I couldn't easily switch keyboards while writing md files.
-So i made a parser that would look for matches in a given md file and would convert the text in that matched my regex to Hiragana.
+So i made a parser that would look for matches in a given md file and would convert the text in the match from romaji to hiragana.
 (Katakana coming later)

 ----